Hyosang-Jeong/GraphicsDemo/README.md

 * Shadow Demo
 * Point Shadow Demo

+You can run the project with Class Project.exe in the pre-built folder.
+Or, you can open Class_project.sln in class_project folder and build(Ctrl+shift+B) and run the project(F5).
-You can run the project with Class Project.exe.
-When you run the project you can See ImGui Frame on left top.
-This is for changing the demo what you see.
+When you run the project you can See ImGui Frame for switching demo.

+These are explanation of all demo and how to interact with them.
 1. Procedural Geometric Modeling
 	- Plane, Cube, Sphere, Torus, Cylinder, and Cone
 	- If you click "Procedure Modeling" button you can see six model.